 If English isn’t your first language, you will need an IELTS score (or equivalent English language qualification) of 6.5 with a 6.5 in writing to study this programme.
-If you need assistance with your English language, we offer a range of courses that can help prepare you for degree-level study.
+If you need assistance with your English language, we offer a range of courses that can help prepare you for postgraduate-level study.